alopez/alopez.github.com/email.md

   - To discuss (hiring me for) research, email <nlpresearch.eloquent365@passfwd.com>.
   - To discuss teaching, admin, or other university business, email <alopez@ed.ac.uk>.
   - To ask for a reference for someone who has worked with me, email <alopez@ed.ac.uk>
-  - I don't have bandwidth to answer emails asking for jobs or about university business that doesn't involve me.
+  - I don't have bandwidth to answer emails asking for jobs or studentships, or about university business that doesn't involve me.

 Do you have a specific question related to my published research?
 : Email <nlpresearch.eloquent365@passfwd.com>, and please also email my coauthors, who